Network Intrusion Detection: Evolution from Conventional Approaches to LLM Collaboration and Emerging Risks: Neural Network-based Network Intrusion Detection: Capabilities and Limitations

 Ensemble learning has emerged as a powerful intrusion detection strategy, motivated by the need to capture diverse attack patterns that a single classifier cannot typically effectively model.
-By combining multiple base learners (whether through bagging, boosting, stacking, or hybrid voting methods), researchers have demonstrated that it can improve the robustness, adaptability, and generalization of IDS performance on benchmark datasets.
+By combining multiple base learners (whether through bagging, boosting, stacking, or hybrid voting methods), researchers have demonstrated that it can improve the robustness, adaptability, and generalization of NIDS performance on benchmark datasets.
 One prominent direction is the use of stacked ensembles with feature selection. \cite{4.21} (2016) implemented a DNN-based approach using restricted Boltzmann machines (RBMs) and deep belief networks (DBNs).
 A single-hidden-layer RBM is used for unsupervised feature reduction, and the resulting weights are passed to another RBM to construct the DBN.
 The pre-trained weights are then fed into a fine-tuning layer consisting of a logistic regression (LR) classifier and a softmax function for multi-class classification. \cite{4.7} (2019) proposed an adaptive ensemble model that uses multiple base classifiers, such as KNN, DT, RF, and DNN, and selects the best classifier using an adaptive voting algorithm.
-Experiments show that this approach outperforms each method individually. \cite{4.91} (2019) proposed a two-stage deep neural network (DNN) model based on stacked autoencoders (AEs) and a softmax classifier.
+Experiments show that this approach outperforms each method individually. \cite{4.91} (2019) proposed a two-stage deep neural network (DNN) model based on SAEs and a softmax classifier.
 The model consists of two decision stages: the first stage classifies network traffic as normal or abnormal, and the results are then used as additional features in the second stage to classify normal traffic and various attack types.
-This approach enables the model to learn meaningful feature representations from large amounts of unlabeled data and perform automatic classification.
+This approach enables the model to learn meaningful feature representations from large amounts of unlabeled data and perform automatic classification. \cite{500} (2023) proposes a relatively lightweight ensemble approach, based on the use of stacking ensemble technique.
+The stacking model is developed using a two-level classification system: a set of base classifiers (three weak classifiers: Gaussian naive Bayes, decision tree and logistic regression), and a single classifier that combines the results of the base classifiers to determine the final prediction. \cite{501} (2024) presents a hybrid NIDS that combines supervised and unsupervised learning models through an ensemble stacking model.
+Three ML algorithms comprising a MLP, a modified self-organizing map, and a decision tree. \cite{502} (2024) propose a Deep Learning-based Ensemble Framework which is comprised of two layers: the base learner composed of three robust models: CNN, LSTM, and GRU, and the meta-learner is a DNN model.